 In general, it's a simple story presented in an interesting, unconventional way.
 Also, it delivers a clear & very positive message that I really liked.

-Kouji Morimoto has his own distinctive artstyle: sketchy lines, simple character designs with small facial features and lots of cool visual effects that create fantastic animation fluency.
+Kouji Morimoto has his own distinctive artstyle: sketchy lines, simple character designs with small facial features and some cool visual effects that create great animation fluency.
 Also, the show employs some interesting surreal imagery (for example, in the scenes where the girl roams around the city).
 So, the animation's originality is out of question - the question is whether you like the style or not.
 I personally enjoy how simple yet unusual it is, but that is also the reason why some of you may consider it primitive & ugly.

 Besides that entirely subjective matter the animation also has two objective flaws you should know about:

 - first, it didn't age particularly well.
 Kouji Morimoto mixed hand-drawn animation and CGI in this video, and while the former is still artistic, the latter looks rather outdated;

-- second, for some unknown reason Morimoto utilized lots of grey, brown and other dirty colors in this and other videos he made at the end of 90's (Four Day Weekend, Noiseman Sound Insect, Tobira wo Akete etc.).
+- second, for some unknown reason Morimoto utilized lots of grey, brown and other dirty colors in this and other anime he directed at the end of the 90's (Four Day Weekend, Noiseman Sound Insect, Tobira wo Akete etc.).
 It always seemed a very strange artistic decision to me because it isn't really appealing to the eye and makes the video look even more worn-out.

 Overall, I think the animation is still good for its fluency and originality despite a couple of issues it has.
 As for the style, again, it's an entirely love-or-hate matter.